Vinyl Mastering Notes

 A question that is often asked is, “How should my audio be mastered for a vinyl project?”

-How to master the audio for vinyl: Don’t overthink the mastering process or try to edit the audio too much.
-Also, ignore most of what you might read on forums.
+It’s important not to overthink the mastering process or try to edit the audio too much.
+Generally you should let the cutting studio do most of the work as they have the tools and experience to make things sound good.
+Also, ignore a lot of what you might read on forums.
 The best chance for a successful cut is to avoid the use of any compressors or limiters on the final mix (light compression on individual tracks before mixdown is ok).
 The audio should look like the ‘GOOD’ example below.
 The ‘BAD’ example looks like mountains with their peaks cut off.

 Normal (high-fidelity) vs LOUD cut: